 What do you feel is the product leader’s role in forcing through a strategy that’s non-existant or unclear?

-one of the most common things I get asked when I work product teams - they say, 'we can't do a product strategy because there's no business strategy'.
-I know it's a pain in the neck to find yourself in that situation, but it is a wonderful opportunity for a product leader to show how they're going to add value and drive growth in the business.
+This is one of the most common things I get asked when I work product teams – they say, ‘we can’t do a product strategy because there’s no business strategy’.
+I know it’s a pain in the neck to find yourself in that situation, but it is a wonderful opportunity for a product leader to show how they’re going to add value and drive growth in the business.
 So, if there is no business strategy, take that as a huge open goal to go and build a really amazing product strategy.